 You must create six written examples (i.e., case studies) of specific theories covered during the course.
-The theories are covered in chapters 9-14 of the Gladding text.
-Since there are six chapters indicated, there should be six case studies written.
-If a chapter covers two theories, feel free to just pick one of the two to use.
+The theories are covered in chapters 9-16 of the Gladding text.
 You cannot re-use any family from any of the other case studies you write.
 Each case example you write must study a different family.
+The six specific theories you must address are: (1) Bowen Family Systems, (2) Behavioral/Cognitive Behavioral, (3) Experiential, (4) Structural, (5) Strategic, and (6) Solution-focused Brief Therapy.

 Your case studies do not have to cite real-life families with which you are familiar.
-You may create a fictional family - or use one from "pop-culture" (e.g., television show or movie)..
+You may create a fictional family - or use one from "pop-culture" (e.g., television show or movie).
 If you do cite an actual (non-fiction) family, please do not give ANY information that might reveal the true identity of the family members.

 - Your case study should provide details of all family members and a description of the issues with which they are struggling (separately, as a family, or both).
 The more details that you can provide, the better.
 You are allowed to be as creative as possible in the development of each family. - Imagine that they are seeing you for family counseling (you are the counselor).
-Please use concepts from the respective theory to describe family dynamics and the interventions that you would apply as their counselor.
+Please use concepts from the respective theory to describe family dynamics and the interventions that you would apply as their counselor. - It is requested that you divide your case study into three sections: - (1) Family Background, - (2) Conceptualization of the Family, and - (3) Process of Treatment

-Case studies will be subjectively graded based on your apparent applied knowledge of the theory.
+Case studies will be subjectively graded based on your applied knowledge of the theory.
+Use specific terms and keywords appropriate to the theory.
 There is no length requirement for each case study.
-Keep in mind that you want to give enough of an example for the instructor to be able to evaluate your participation in obtaining knowledge and comprehension of the material.
+Keep in mind that you want to give enough of an example for the instructor to be able to evaluate your knowledge and comprehension of the material.
 The more details you can provide, the better off you will be.
 Each case study will receive a separate grade, but they are all due on the same day.
+There is a model example of a well-written case study available on the course website.